 Even though litter boxes are typically marketed for cats, there’s no reason to dismiss the idea of getting one for your dog.
 Litter boxes do not replace taking your dog outside, but they can be another option for when you are training your puppy or if you are gone during the day.

 Our reviews list focuses on six of the best dog litter boxes.
 Our top choice is the DoggieLawn, offering live grass that any dog would love to use.
 The best value pick is the Natures Miracle, which is a traditional system that is affordable and easy to use.
 Our premium choice is the PuppyGoHere litter box with its low-entry side and low center of gravity — a good option if the price isn’t a concern.

-Our wish is to equip you with the knowledge to confidently purchase a dog litter box that will be appreciated by you and your pet.
-We hope our review list and buyer’s guide decreases some of the frustration that comes with choosing a litter box that works well, is durable, and is easy to use.
+Our wish is to equip you with the knowledge to confidently purchase the best dog litter box for your furry friend.
+We hope our review list and buyer’s guide decrease some of the frustration that comes with choosing a litter box that works well, is durable, and is easy to use.

 - Types of Dog Litter Boxes